-Hashima Island goes by various other names.
-Some call it Gunkanjima which translates to Battleship Island and some even refer to the desolate piece of land as Ghost Island.
-Regardless of the name you prefer, it sits approximately 15 kilometer’s from Nagasaki City, is spooky and carries a dark history.
-We will reveal how you can visit here on different Hashima Island tours, what to expect and uncover some if its history.
+Hashima Island goes by various names.
+Some call it Gunkanjima, which translates to Battleship Island, and some even refer to the desolate piece of land as Ghost Island.
+It sits approximately 15 kilometer’s from Nagasaki City, it’s spooky and carries with it a dark history.
+We will reveal how you can visit here with different Hashima Island tours, what to expect, and uncover its history.

 About Hashima Island and its history

 For 87 years – 1887 to 1974 – the island was utilized as a coal mine.
 The Mitsibushi Corporation purchased Hashima in 1890 and built the surrounding seawalls you see today for protection from typhoons.

 Reinforced concrete apartment buildings were erected to accommodate workers and their families who relocated to Hashima Island to work in the coal mine.
 As the population increased, so did the number of structures, and it wasn’t long before the island had a school, hospital, and marketplace.

 During its peak, the island was home to just over 5,000 residents who made the 16-hectare piece of land the most densely populated place on earth.
 The many buildings took up the majority of the landmass, and this makes the island look like an actual battleship.
 Hence the nickname of Hashima Island..
 Gunkanjima – ‘Battleship Island’.

 In the years leading up to WWII, thousands of Koreans and Chinese from Japan’s colonies were sent to Hashima Island to work as slaves in dire conditions.
 It’s estimated that hundreds died in the mines.
 Interestingly, the nuclear blast in Nagasaki blew out all the windows on the island.